jonathan401/hex-to-rgb-converter/README.md

 ## Conclusion

 This solution certainly isn't the best one.
 I know there are still a lot of ways I could improve it and avoid code repetition.
 This is my first attempt.
 Definetly coming back to improve on this.

+## Resources
+The UI interface design and idea was gotten from the [password generator challenge](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh) by [frontendmentor](https://www.frontendmentor.io/home).